devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ///Mutable State
 class WisdomFeedState extends State<WisdomFeed>{
-  WisdomBloc _wisdomBloc; //mutable/not final (!)
+  WisdomBloc _wisdomBloc; //Mutable / Not final (!)

   @override
   Widget build(BuildContext context) {
-    //this is where the actual Widget is build
+    //This is where the actual UI element/Widget is build ...
-    ...
   }
 }